About school admission appeal hearings

 Who will hear your appeal?

-The hearings are normally held in private.
+Individual appeal hearings are held in private.
 However, when there are a high number of appeals for one school, the appeals will be heard in two stages (group appeals).

-Please refer to section 19 of our guidance for parents (PDF 417.5KB) for information about the process for the hearing and group appeals.
+Please refer to section 19 of our guidance for parents (PDF) for information about the process for the hearing and group appeals.